The Bird's Nest (novel): Plot

 The third chapter focuses on Betsy, who takes a bus to New York City, where she believes she will find her mother.
-While on the bus, Betsy has flashbacks and recalls an event in which she went to the beach with her mother and Robin, her mother's then-boyfriend.
+While on the bus, Betsy recalls an event in which she went to the beach with her mother and Robin, her mother's then-boyfriend.
 While at the beach, she overhears Robin telling her mother that he hates Elizabeth and wishes she'd stayed at home with Morgen; unable to remember how her mother responded, Betsy tells herself that her mother defended her.
-Once she has returned to reality and exited the bus, she gets a hotel room and goes to a restaurant, briefly befriending a man whom she eats with.
+Once she has returned to reality and exited the bus, she gets a hotel room and goes to a restaurant, befriending a man whom she eats with.
 It is revealed that he is a doctor, and Betsy, convinced that he is Dr. Wright in disguise, flees the restaurant.
-She then boards a city bus, and informs a female passenger that she is searching for her mother.
+She then boards a city bus and informs another passenger that she is searching for her mother.
 The woman, going by a description Betsy gives of the home, suggests that she look on the West Side.
-Betsy obeys, but continually runs into people whom she believes to be enemies from her past.
-Beth and Elizabeth occasionally take control of her, climaxing when Elizabeth manages to overpower Betsy and render her unconscious.
-Elizabeth wakes up in a hospital, with her fourth personality, Bess, in charge for the first time in the novel.
+Betsy obeys but continually runs into people whom she believes to be enemies from her past.
+Beth and Elizabeth occasionally take control of her, climaxing when Elizabeth overpowers Betsy and renders her unconscious.
+Elizabeth wakes up in a hospital with her fourth personality, Bess, in charge for the first time in the novel.